vmware-tanzu/tanzu-dev-portal/content/practices/plus-delta-feedback/index.md

 why:
 - To come to an understanding of what went well (plus), and what could be changed to improve collaboration in future (delta).
 - To introduce a regular feedback cycle at a 1:1 / individual level that allows for  personal feedback.
-- A lightweight and casual feedback tool for fostering a healthy feedback culture.
+- To introduce a lightweight and casual feedback tool for fostering a healthy team feedback culture.
 when:
-- Want to obtain casual feedback from:
+- End of day or after a working session with a teammate.
-   - someone who you are working for the first time.
+- After working with someone for the first time.
-   - coworkers you work frequently or long periods of time.
-   - people who do not regularly provide input.
+- After working with someone whom you don't regularly interact.
 what:
 - In Person -- pieces of paper and pen
 - Remote -- a way to share remote notes / [Miro](https://miro.com/)